Meat Loaf has died aged 74

 Featured on the ’93 LP was ‘I’d Do Anything for Love (But I Won’t Do That)’, which is Meat Loaf’s biggest hit.
 The power ballad went to Number One in 28 countries and earned the artist a Grammy Award for Best Rock Vocal Performance, Solo.

-Meat Loaf released 12 studio albums in total, the last being 2016’s ‘Braver Than We Are’.
+Meat Loaf released 12 studio albums in total, the final one being 2016’s ‘Braver Than We Are’.

+Aday formed his first band, Meat Loaf Soul, in the 1960s.
+They played their debut gig in 1968, opening for Van Morrison’s band Them, as well as Question Mark And The Mysterians.
+Meat Loaf met his future collaborator Jim Steinman while auditioning for his musical production of More Than You Deserve (1973).

+Steinman, who also worked with the likes of Celine Dion and Barbara Streisand, died in April 2021.
+He was 73 years old.

 This is a developing story and will be updated…